Battery comparison test. Comparative test of imported and domestic batteries

 Price 7-12 thousand rubles

-Varta is considered one of the recognized leaders among other batteries for cars.
-The high-capacity battery provides a confident start of the engine even at a temperature of minus 30 degrees.
-The patented Power Frame grille technology is responsible for the durability and high resistance to corrosion of the device.
-Varta has higher performance than its counterparts.
-In addition, these batteries are more environmentally friendly and produce about 20% less emissions. greenhouse gases.
+Varta is considered one of the recognized leaders among other car batteries.
+The high-capacity battery ensures reliable engine starting even at temperatures of minus 30 degrees.
+The patented Power Frame technology is responsible for the durability and high corrosion resistance of the device.
+Varta has higher performance characteristics than its analogues.
+In addition, these batteries are more environmentally friendly and produce approximately 20% less emissions. greenhouse gases.
 Thanks to the sponge filter, which acts as a flame arrester, the possibility of ignition by an accidental spark is eliminated.
-The service life is on average 5-7 years, and the cost varies between 7-12 thousand rubles.
+The service life is on average 5-7 years, and the cost ranges from 7-12 thousand rubles.

 Price from 7 thousand rubles

-The battery is one of the fundamental elements of any modern car, because without it, not only the initial start of the engine is practically impossible, but also the operation of other electronic systems.
-But which one to choose in the huge variety on the market?
+The battery is one of the fundamental elements of any modern car, because without it, not only is the initial start of the engine practically impossible, but also the operation of other electronic systems.
+But which one should you choose from the huge variety on the market?

-This question can be answered only after full-fledged tests in “combat” conditions, which included batteries of the “European” size 242x175x190 mm, both domestic and foreign (both six of them).
+This question can only be answered after full testing in “combat” conditions, which included batteries of the “European” standard size 242x175x190 mm, both domestic and foreign production (six of each).

-It so happened in Russia that foreign products in our country are held in high esteem, and most motorists choose exactly those goods where the brand is indicated in Latin.
-And many are of the same opinion.
-Russian manufacturers, which is why AKOM, Tyumen Battery Premium, Titan Euro Silver and SilverStar batteries have foreign names.
-Only "The Beast" and "Tyumen Medved" are not shy about the Cyrillic alphabet.
+It just so happens in Russia that foreign products are held in high esteem in our country, and most car enthusiasts choose precisely those products where the brand is indicated in the Latin alphabet.
+And many people share this opinion Russian manufacturers, which is why AKOM, Tyumen Battery Premium, Titan Euro Silver and SilverStar batteries have foreign names.
+Only “The Beast” and “Tyumen Bear” are not shy about the Cyrillic alphabet.

-But, as they say, “they are met by clothes, but they are escorted by the mind”, therefore, having discarded all prejudices about names, one should check the battery in action.
-And here the Russian "representatives" showed themselves very well, even against the background of such a "star team of the world" as Delkor, Bosh, Multi Silver Evolution, Exide Premium, VARTA Blue Dynamic and Topla.
+But, as they say, “you are greeted by your clothes, but seen off by your mind,” therefore, discarding all prejudices about names, you should check the battery in action.
+And here the Russian “representatives” showed themselves very well, even against the background of such a “star team of the world” as Delkor, Bosh, Multi Silver Evolution, Exide Premium, VARTA Blue Dynamic and Topla.

-Well, it's time to start the cycle of real tests, and the first of them was the assessment of the reserve capacity - it shows how long the car is able to work at night in cold, rainy weather with a faulty generator.
-Results are measured in minutes, and the longer the time, the better the battery.
-The winner of this test was the Tyumen Battery Premium, which lasted 110 minutes, and quite a bit - 1 and 3 minutes, respectively - gave way to Topla and Exide Premium.
-The worst here was Delkor, running only 91 minutes (the only contestant to clock less than 100 minutes).
+Well, it’s time to start a series of real tests, and the first of them was an assessment of the reserve capacity - it shows how long the car can operate at night in cold rainy weather with a faulty generator.
+The results are determined in minutes, and the longer the time, the better the battery.
+The winner of this test was the Tyumen Battery Premium, which lasted for 110 minutes, and Topla and Exide Premium gave it a very short time - 1 and 3 minutes, respectively.
+The worst performer here was Delkor, who lasted only 91 minutes (the only competitor to clock less than 100 minutes).

-The next test criterion is to check the starting energy with the declared current, which characterizes the energy of the battery in starting mode and is measured in kilojoules (the higher the final figures, the better).
-The palm in this discipline again went to Russian battery Tyumen Battery Premium with an indicator of 29.13 kJ, but SilverStar "beat out" as an outsider - only 7.58 kJ.
+The next test criterion is checking the starting energy with the declared current, which characterizes the battery energy in starting mode and is measured in kilojoules (the higher the final numbers, the better).
+The palm in this discipline again went to Russian battery Tyumen Battery Premium with an indicator of 29.13 kJ, but SilverStar is an outsider - only 7.58 kJ.

-To compare the current characteristics of the taken batteries under equal conditions, ignoring the data indicated in the passport, allows the reduced starting energy with a single current of 525 A. Its measurement is carried out in kilojoules, and it is better when the result is higher.
-As in previous tests, the Tyumen Battery Premium battery, which gave out 35.39 kJ, climbed to the first line of the rating, but other representatives of the “top three” lost significantly to it: Topla - 27.29 kJ, Zver - 25.46 kJ.
+The reduced starting energy with a single current of 525 A allows you to compare the current characteristics of taken batteries under equal conditions, without paying attention to the data specified in the passport.
+It is measured in kilojoules, and it is better when the result is higher.
+As in previous tests, the Tyumen Battery Premium took the first place in the rating, delivering 35.39 kJ, but other representatives of the “top three” were significantly inferior to it: Topla - 27.29 kJ, Beast - 25.46 kJ.
 The last position went to SilverStar - only 6.88 kJ.

-The following measurements were carried out by analogy with the previous test and were recorded in similar units, but at a temperature of -29 degrees Celsius.
-Top Score once again demonstrated by the "Russian" Tyumen Battery Premium, gaining 10.44 kJ, and the worst were three batteries at once, which completely failed after a short period of time - SilverStar, AKOM and Delkor.
+The following measurements were carried out in a similar way to the previous test and were recorded in similar units, but at a temperature of -29 degrees Celsius.
+Highest Score once again demonstrated by the “Russian” Tyumen Battery Premium, which scored 10.44 kJ, and the worst were three batteries that completely failed after a short period of time - SilverStar, AKOM and Delkor.

-Only in the only discipline all the batteries showed approximately equal results and passed the test with a decent margin - this is the acceptance of a charge at a constant external voltage.
-It characterizes the ability of the battery to return to full capacity after a deep discharge.
+Only in one discipline did all the batteries show approximately equal results and passed the test with a decent margin - this is receiving a charge at a constant external voltage.
+It characterizes the battery's ability to return to full functionality after a deep discharge.

-But what about the tested batteries with “survivability” without recharging, that is, with the ability to maintain a charge after many months of inactivity in an unheated room?
-And this question is very interesting, because old batteries, which had a high content of antimony (it accelerated the process of electrolysis of water), lost their charge after a month.
-In modern batteries, antimony has been replaced by calcium, which is why they not only hold a charge longer, but also do not require maintenance.
+But what about the tested batteries with “survivability” without recharging, that is, with the ability to retain a charge after many months of inactivity in an unheated room?
+And this question is very interesting, because old batteries, which contained a high content of antimony (it accelerated the process of electrolysis of water), lost their charge within a month.
+In modern batteries, antimony is replaced with calcium, which is why they not only hold a charge longer, but also do not require maintenance.

-Electric charge (the amount of electricity) is measured in coulombs, and how good are they in new batteries?
-Additional test took 120 days, and during this time the ambient temperature varied from -21 to +23 degrees Celsius.
-The test participants were completely deprived of attention (no maintenance and recharging), and after the expiration of the allotted time they were placed for a day at -18 degrees Celsius in the freezer.
+Electric charge (amount of electricity) is measured in coulombs, and how good are they in new batteries?
+Additional test took 120 days, and during this time the ambient temperature varied from –21 to +23 degrees Celsius.
+The test participants were completely deprived of attention (no maintenance or recharging), and after the allotted period had expired, they were placed in a freezer for a day at -18 degrees Celsius.

-Having gone through all these “bullyings”, the batteries were subjected to new tests - a discharge with a single current of 315 A with control of the voltage at the terminals after 30 seconds of discharge.
-Each of the "experimental" after a four-month downtime was able to spin the conditional starter, and even none of them sank below 8 V.
+Having gone through all these “bullies”, the batteries were subjected to new tests - discharge with a single current of 315 A with voltage control at the terminals after 30 seconds of discharge.
+Each of the “experimental” subjects, after four months of inactivity, was able to turn on the conditional starter, and not one of them sank below 8 V.

-The undisputed champion was the Tyumen Battery Premium battery, and together with it the voltage at the terminals above 9 V was shown only by Exide Premium, Topla and Varta Blue Dynamic.
-Not surprisingly, SilverStar had the worst result - 8.03 V.
+The undisputed champion was the Tyumen Battery Premium battery, and together with it, only Exide Premium, Topla and Varta Blue Dynamic showed terminal voltages above 9 V. Which is not surprising, but SilverStar had the worst result – 8.03 V.

-Of course, modern batteries are resistant to the lack of attention, but even new battery must be charged before installation in the car.
-The fact is that most sellers do not bother with this issue, so even a freshly purchased battery can fail after a short period of operation.
+Of course, modern batteries are resistant to lack of attention, but even new battery Must be charged before installation in the car.
+The fact is that most sellers do not bother themselves with this issue, so even a freshly purchased battery can fail after a short period of use.

 1. Tyumen Battery Premium;